DSpace/RestContract/claimedtasks.md

 * 401 Unauthorized - if you are not authenticated

 ## POST Method
-To create a claimedtask, i.e. to clam a poooltask.
+To create a claimedtask, i.e. to clam a pooltask.
 The pooltask must be supplied as URI in the request body using the text/uri-list content-type If successful a 201 code will be returned along with the new claimedtask.
 The pooltask will also be removed.